smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

-# A persistent database in Postgres in Docker - all at once (05)
+# The dvdrental database in Postgres in Docker (05)

 At the end of this chapter, you will be able to

-  * Setup a database with “all in one” approach.
+  * Setup the `dvdrental` database
-  * Stop and start Docker image to demonstrate persistence
+  * Stop and start Docker container to demonstrate persistence
-  * Disconnect R from database and stop container to close up even though it still exists.
+  * Connect to and disconnect R from the `dvdrental` database
+  * Execute the code in subsequent chapters

 ## Overview

-You've already connected to PostgreSQL with R, now you need a "realistic" (`dvdrental`) database.
-We're going to demonstrate how to set one up, with two different approaches.
-This chapter and the next do the same job, illustrating the different approaches that you can take and helping you see the different points where you could swap what's provided here with a different DBMS or a different backup file or something else.

-The code in this first version is recommended because it is an "all in one" approach.
-Details about how it works and how you might modify it are included below.
-There is another version in the the next chapter that you can use to investigate Docker commands and components.
+In the last chapter we connected to PostgreSQL from R.  Now we set up a "realistic" database named `dvdrental`.
+There are two different approaches to doing this: this chapter sets it up in a way that doesn't delve into the Docker details.
+If you are interested, you can examine the functions provided in `sqlpetr` to see how it works or look at an alternative approach in  [docker-detailed-postgres-setup-with-dvdrental.R](./book-src/docker-detailed-postgres-setup-with-dvdrental.R))

 Note that `tidyverse`, `DBI`, `RPostgres`, and `glue` are loaded.